Rxzh/selenium-proxy-auth/README.md

 # selenium-proxy-auth
- How to set up a selenium chrome driver with an authenticated proxy
+ How to set up a selenium chrome driver with an authenticated proxy, on Python